in-sight-it/Making-the-Hidden-Visible/wavesofinterference.md

   - [Installing the GPS-DO](https://www.youtube.com/watch?v=HrnWpnW-Gfg)
   - [Casemodding to fit GPS-DO](https://www.youtube.com/watch?v=V1i42qqgNYY)

+### Workshop outline
+  - Ask people to communicate a complex standards over a distance without using their voice
+  - Let people communicate using the semaphore flags standard
+  - Introduce morse and show that was used in telegraph communications
+  - Show by using led cube how a network transmits more signal
+  - Show with led cube evolution of complexity from telegraph, to PSTN (circuit switching), GSM (mobility), 3G (data), 4G (everything over IP), 5G (more microservices and edge computing).

 ## Acknowledgents
   - Albert ten Oever, LAG Hackerspace, Arnd 'Justa' TechInc